 Here was Frost detailing the arrival of modernity at his New England farm: a noisy itinerant work gang who “plant dead trees” and leave the forest thrown down, “less cut than broken.”
 Their black wires score and scarify the sky.
 Their “pioneering” project, the telephone and telegraph, was “an oath” — a blasphemy! — “that set the wild at naught.”
 The phone lines running through Robert Frost’s woods!
 At last, I made the connection to those old abandoned telephones.

 The rusted phone booths I found were only a junk heap, not a graveyard.
 They were not haunted, merely rotting.
 Yet there is some strange connection between those huddled old phones and Frost’s apprehensive poem.

 There is a blunt geographic connection: one-hundred years following Frost’s misgivings, this telephonic garbage is still ruining his woods.
-There is a literal demonstration of the poem’s message: a “cut” forest would have long-since healed, but this “broken” forest cannot mend the scar of industrial debris.
+There is a literal demonstration of the poem’s message: a “cut” forest would long-since have healed, but this “broken” forest cannot mend the scar of industrial debris.
 And there is Frost’s notion of a line-gang and a technology that “shouts afar.”
-The loud voices of machines and workmen carried across the woods; their lines carried conversation across continents.
+The voices of men and machines carried across the woods; their lines carried conversation across continents, carried in a hush all the rushing glory and madness of a century.
 Yet Frost too “shouts afar.”
 His voice carries across a century.
 He leads people like me out of the city and into the woods.
 When we are weary with “the oath of towns,” he offers respite.
 His work remains “a living thread” from him to us, reaching us, and warming us, still.